The Registry Of Ex-Military Land-Rovers Au, NZ, etc

 Land Rover 6X6 Long Range Patrol Vehicle (LRPV) fitted with winch.

-More photos of the LRPV can be found in the Perentie Collection as well as the LRPV Info page, LRPv when new page and LRPV in service page.
+More photos of the LRPV can be found in the Perentie Collection as well as the LRPV Info page, LRPV when new page and LRPV in service page.

 Truck, Long Range Patrol, Light, FFR, Winch, MC2